JojoFR1/AlzheimouillePack/README.md

 - Multiple advancements:
   - Number of death
   - Number of kill
-  - Number of diamond mined
+  - Amount of diamond (block) mined (stone and deepslate ore are combined)
   - Total playtime

+As for the resource pack, it only offers translation which are:
+- English (default `fallback` if not installed)
+- French

 ## Plan

-Not much yet but here's a list of things I would like to change or the future:
+Not much yet but here's a list of things I would like to change for the future:

+- Custom texture for the Invisible frames
-- Make **Invisible Glowing Item Frame** use an **Invisible Item Frame** in the craft - NOT YET POSSIBLE
+- Make **Invisible Glowing Item Frame** use an **Invisible Item Frame** in the craft - Not possible due to not *yet* being able to use components in input
+- Maybe more advancements type